 The taste is reminiscent of the smell, with many smokers reporting a tropical fruit vibe with a pungent citrus flavor and some earthiness mixed in.

 Buyer beware: the strains of Jack the Ripper that reach into the mid-20% range of THC potency cause an intense head boost that takes effect slowly.
 It is best to plan accordingly when partaking in a smoke session with Jack the Ripper.

 Positive Effects of Jack the Ripper

 Recreational tokers enjoy an energetic high from Jack the Ripper, feeling intense euphoria and sometimes even a mild trippy visual experience.
 The mind is in a fog similar to haze strains, and fits of laughter can break out once Jack the Ripper reaches the height of its effect.
-Jack the Ripper produces a racy cerebral stimulation that improves the mood and increases creativity.

 Negative Effects of Jack the Ripper

 Tokers should be aware that Jack the Ripper may cause paranoia, dry eyes, cotton mouth or feelings of disorientation.
 As such, first-time users should take their time and allow the effects of Jack the Ripper to creep in before inhaling excessive amounts of the strain.

 Jack the Ripper plants can be grown by beginners and typically produce an average yield after a harvest window of 8 to 10 weeks.
 Growers can expect the plants to grow tall with a long stretch, and they should be prepared to do a moderate level of trimming work as the plants shoot upward toward their full height.

 Check with your local dispensary to see if they have any Jack the Ripper on their shelves, here!